rmkelley/rmkelley.github.io/final.md

 ```
 ![distR](distR.png)

+### A brief result

+In the original lab, I used Massachusetts as my area of study.
+Because I switched from using counties to analyze a state to using tracts to analyze a city, my graphics look much different.
+The general trend is that the downtown of Boston is the most expensive, along with a select few other neighborhoods.
+There are very clearly more and less expensive areas, and it would be interesting to find the G* of the rents in Boston by tract.
+But heeding the advice from Professor Holler, that is a challenge for another day.

 ## Conclusion

 RStudio is an incredibly adaptable software, able to do everything from data manipulation to statistics to graphics to mapping.
 The ability to access the spatial analysis and basic cartography parts of that toolset can allow a geographer to easily do more with their data than just spatial analysis.
 The ease that RStudio allows users to transition between different types of analysis is impressive which in turn can lead to a more complete and thorough analysis of any problem.